|

 telling us that we should not take seriously the observed cellular

-structure of the Universe because none of the BB theories predict or
+structure of the Universe because none of the Big Bang theories predict or

 support such findings!!